 How to spend 48 hours in Abu Dhabi; the best itinerary

-Where is Dubai?
-Everything you need to know about the United Arab Emirates
+What is the UAE famous for?
+Everything you need to know about United Arab Emirates

 How far is Abu Dhabi from Dubai?

 Sometimes people ask are Abu Dhabi and Dubai different countries?
 The answer is no and they’re actually not far to travel from Dubai to Abu Dhabi.
 It’s only 140km!
 From central Dubai to central Abu Dhabi.
 In fact, it’s pretty much one straight road all the way!
 So it’s super easy to travel between the two.
 The Sheikh Zayed Road or E11, which is the road connecting the two, is the longest road in the UAE.

 Can I enter Abu Dhabi with my visa from Dubai?